Navigating the noise-depth tradeoff in adiabatic quantum circuits: Realistic noise models and experimental validation

 Finally, we compare the output of the noise models with the results of a real quantum computer, Aspen-11 by Rigetti.
 The average density of defects, Eq.~\eqref{eq:density_defects} is plotted in Fig.~\ref{fig:realistic_noise} versus the number of steps $N$, for $L=6$ qubits.
 We observe the non-monotonous behavior predicted by the theoretical models, with a minimal number of defects at $N=5$ steps.
 Interestingly, this value is larger than the one predicted by both the stochastic Pauli and $T_1$-$T_2$ realistic noise models.
 This effect may be attributed to correlations between the real noise occurring in the different layers, which are not captured by the theoretical models.
 For a long number of steps $N\gtrsim 15$, the number of defects saturates to an intermediate value $d\approx 0.45$ between the two theoretical models, respectively giving $d\approx 0.5$ and $d\approx 0.4$.
 These observations indicate that, while the predicted minimum is a universal effect, neither theoretical models are sufficient to achieve a quantitative description of the experiment.

 To check the resilience of these results to the details of the noise source, we repeat the same experiment on a different quantum device, the Rigetti Aspen-M-1, where we consider $L=4$, $L=5$, and $L=6$ qubits, see Fig.~\ref{fig:experiments}.
 We find that all the system sizes follow the non-monotonous behavior predicted by the theoretical models.
 The optimal number of steps increases with system size from $N_\mathrm{opt}=2$ for $L=4$ to $N_\mathrm{opt}=6$ for $L=6$.
 By fitting the data according to Eq.~\eqref{eq:defects_total}, we can extract an effective noise strength for each system size independently.
 Because this expression does not capture the saturation of the density of defects at large $N$, we restrict the fitting window to $N\leq 11$ before the saturation takes place.
 We find the following fitting parameters: For $L=4$, $\sigma_\mathrm{noise}=0.180(6)$ and $\sigma_\mathrm{disorder}=0.27(3)$; for $L=5$, $\sigma_\mathrm{noise}=0.155(5)$ and $\sigma_\mathrm{disorder}=0.076(9)$; for $L=6$, $\sigma_\mathrm{noise}=0.142(5)$ and $\sigma_\mathrm{disorder}=0.11(1)$.
-This result indicates that both $\sigma_{\rm disorder}$ and $\sigma_{\rm noise}$ decrease with the number of qubits, as reflected by an increasing $N_{\rm opt}$ as a function of $L$.
+This result indicates that both $\sigma_\mathrm{disorder}$ and $\sigma_\mathrm{noise}$ decrease with the number of qubits, as reflected by an increasing $N_\mathrm{opt}$ as a function of $L$.
 At first, this result seems counter-intuitive because one usually expects superconducting circuits to become noisier as the system size is increased, while we observe an opposite effect.
-One possible explanation is that the crosstalk between qubits enhances their tendency to align in the $z$ direction, effectively reducing the noise effects.
-The same effect may also explain the layer-by-layer correlations observed in the above comparison between theory and experiment.
+This phenomenon is also observed in the numerical simulations of Fig.~\ref{fig:noise_vs_L}.
+The simulations also reveal that the increase of $N_\mathrm{opt}$ with $L$ comes with an absolute larger density of defects, and from that perspective, the larger systems are not necessarily less noisy.
+This effect was not observed in the previous larger-scale simulations and is attributed to finite-size effects.